junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean blinks. "...
 Alright?"

 John shrugs slightly.
 "It's fine to have him around, I guess.
 And to save the angels and Heaven or whatever.
 What else do you want me to say?
-You want to ask me to walk you down the aisle?"
+You wanna ask me to walk you down the aisle?"
 He gives Cas a quick glimpse again.

 Dean blushes fiercely, stuttering.
 "No, no -- that's not what I mean.
 That's not what we --" he throws a quick glance at Cas, flustered.
 Cas is unmoved, not showing any reaction, just watching him quietly.
 Dean has to take a breath before finishing the sentence, "-- we are not... *that*."